CodeReadingClubs/Resources/exercises.md

 #### A random line (5 mins)

 Select a random line from the code in whatever way you like.
+I can be helpful to randomly pick 3 line numbers and the facilitator choose from them, which they think will be most interesting to talk about; but surprisingly, even a blank line can generate some conversation!

 Examine this line individually.
 What is the main idea of this line?
 What lines does it relate to and why?

 #### Discussion (10 mins)